felioncactus/SPEX/README.md

-# SPEX
-SPEX - Spirit of Exploration
+# SPEX - Spirit of Exploration